Breadcrumb

 Admission

 Students are expected to meet the admission requirements of the respective programs, including taking the requisite admission exams and providing appropriate admission materials.
 The two programs will make admission decisions independently.
-Typically, students apply to the MPAff program during their first or second year of study in the JD program.
+Typically, students apply to the MPA program during their first or second year of study in the JD program.

 Detailed application processes are described on the respective academic unit websites: